-Dovercourt Crypt was a haunted house in North Vancouver.
-It used to be open on the last few days in October and hosted fireworks on Halloween night.
+Dovercourt Crypt is a haunted house in North Vancouver.
+The Halloween-themed attraction opens on the last few days of October most years.

 Lynn Valley’s Dovercourt Crypt at Halloween

-The Lynn Valley neighbourhood in North Vancouver is usually a peaceful and very uncreepy neighbourhood in North Vancouver.
-That all usually changes on Halloween night and the weekend before October 31st.
-That’s because an otherwise quiet and at other times normal-looking home at 3637 Maginnis Avenue turns into an amazing haunted attraction.
+The Lynn Valley neighbourhood in North Vancouver is a peaceful and very uncreepy neighbourhood for most of the year.
+That all changes, however, on the days leading up to Halloween.
+That’s because an otherwise quiet and normal-looking home at 3637 Maginnis Avenue turns into an amazing haunted attraction.

-Dovercourt Crypt, in years when it does happen, is an exceptional haunted house for a number of reasons.
-First, admission is free.
-You don’t have to pre-purchase tickets and you don’t have to pay money to get in.
-Second, the attraction does accept donations benefitting the BC Professional Fire Fighters’ Burn Fund though, which is another reason why we like this place.
-If you can’t afford anything, that’s fine.
+Dovercourt Crypt is an exceptional haunted house for a number of reasons.
+First, admission is by donation.
+The suggested minimum amount is $5 per child and $10 per adult.
+You don’t have to pre-purchase tickets and you don’t have to pay a lot of money to get in.
+Proceeds benefit the BC Professional Fire Fighters’ Burn Fund, though, which is another reason why we like this place.
+If you can’t afford too much, that’s fine.
 But if you can, you’ll be helping a great cause.

-The haunted house in Lynn Valley is also exceptional because of the quality of the attraction.
-It’s at a person’s private home, and they do it as a hobby, but the quality of the work is near professional.
+Second, the haunted house in Lynn Valley is exceptional because of the quality of the attraction.
+It’s at a private home, and the owners do it as a hobby, but the quality of the work is near professional.

-And finally, three other things make the Dovercourt Crypt stand out.
-One, you go right inside the person’s home (or at least an addition to the house built specifically for Halloween).
-Two, despite taking weeks and months to set up, the place is open to the public for just four or so days.
-That’s a lot of work for such a short period of time!
-And three, the place gives out candy and hosts a free round of fireworks on Halloween night.
+Third, two things make the Dovercourt Crypt stand out.
+One, you go right inside the person’s home (or at least an addition to the house built specifically for Halloween), and two, the place gives out candy on Halloween night.

 Where is Dovercourt Crypt?